Sherman5A/microsoft-notes/azure/architecture/services/azure-functions.md

 # Azure Functions

-> Functions are an event-driven, serverless option.
+> Functions are an event-driven, server-less option.

 Azure functions still use servers, but do not require the maintenance of VMs and containers by the consumer.